 The easy, short answer is: for your first meeting with a car, motorcycle, or tractor-trailer accident attorney, bring every piece of paper that might be related to your case.
 If you don’t have many papers, or even any papers, don’t worry—one thing good lawyers do is chase down the evidence.
 We’ll do it for you!
 Don’t think you need to delay meeting because you don’t have enough evidence just yet.

-Documents and Evidence You Can Bring
+Documents and Evidence You Can Bring To Our Spartanburg Office

 To help you get organized for the meeting, below are documents and evidence that are most helpful for an accident attorney to evaluate your case at the first meeting.
 Again, don’t worry if you don’t have all of these.
 They are listed pretty much in order of importance: